tmaguire/GeoScout/src/docs/about.md

 </strong>
 </p>
 <p>
-We have hidden 100 codes around Witham, get out there and start searching for the hidden caches.
+We have hidden over 100 codes around Witham, get out there and start searching for the hidden caches.
 These are blue, and red coloured cable ties that could be fixed to street furniture, trees, fences, signposts - just about anywhere!
 Using your smartphone,